Best Clutch for G56: Several Quality Options

 Valair NMU70G56-01

 This Valair single disc is a worthy successor to any OEM clutch.
-In fact, it builds on the OE foundations and infuses your engine with some much-needed power and durability improvements.
+It builds on the OE foundations and buffs up your engine with some much-needed power and durability improvements.

 First of all, the calibration parameters here are 400 HP and 900 ft of torque.
 Respectable amounts for a single disc, making the Valair a more heavy-duty option.